openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

    section, use the following commands to edit the ``calibrate.c`` file:

-   1. *Change the working directory*: You need to locate the source files in the local copy of the kernel Git repository: Change to where the kernel source code is before making your edits to the ``calibrate.c`` file:
+   1. *Change the working directory*: You need to locate the source files in the local copy of the kernel Git repository.
+Change to where the kernel source code is before making your edits to the ``calibrate.c`` file:
       ::